ifremer-bioinformatics/samba/docs/usage.md

 ## Distribution based-clustering

-This step, based on [dbotu3](https://github.com/swo/dbotu3) is optional if you don\`t want to cluster your ASVs.
+This step, based on [dbotu3](https://github.com/swo/dbotu3) is optional if you do not want to cluster your ASV sequences.

 ### `--dbotu3_enable`